 Six-axis robots offer agility and long reach, and they can handle complex part geometries.
 However, articulated robots are not as fast as Cartesians and SCARAs, and they're more expensive.
 Manufacturing engineers must decide if a screwdriving application justifies the trade-offs.

-"Fasteners in the ranges of #00 through 1.5-inch AF bolts are regularly fastened using robotics, and the size and style of the robot usually varies throughout the range," says Jim Graham, director of national sales and marketing at Weber Screwdriving Systems Inc. (Yorktown Heights, NY).
-"We normally see small, lightweight pass through or gantry-style robots for smaller screws and torques.
+"Fasteners in the ranges of #00 through 1.5-inch AF bolts are regularly fastened using robotics, and the size and style of the robot usually varies throughout the range," says Jim Graham, president of Weber Screwdriving Systems Inc. "We normally see small, lightweight pass through or gantry-style robots for smaller screws and torques.
 As we move up in size, we see X-Y Cartesian and SCARA systems used for midsize fasteners.
 Larger, multiaxis robots are typically used for mid- and high-end fastener sizes.

 "In many applications, Cartesian systems simply will not reach, or you cannot bring the parts being assembled directly beneath the smaller robot," notes Graham.
 "Larger robots offer greater working footprints and have greater flexibility to take on multiple tasks, such as material handling, adhesive dispensing or inspection simply by changing end effectors."

 "Cartesian robots are best suited for automated screwdriving applications," argues Baratti.
 "They can handle heavier loads and, with the majority of applications, they do not need a rotation axis on the robot.
 The rotation joint is the weakest point on the robot, and is most susceptible to moments generated by the end of arm tool."